 - A 12-km extension of Bannerghatta line to Jigani at an estimated cost of Rs 4,800 crore.

-The BMRCL managing director Anjum Parwez said that the Bangalore Metro rail project is on track and will complete 175 km of connectivity in the city by June 2025.
-Under the metro project’s second and third phases, Bangalore will have 314 km of Metro connectivity by 2041.
+The BMRCL managing director Anjum Parwez said that the Bangalore Metro rail project is on track and will complete 175 km of connectivity in the city by 2026.
+Under the metro project’s second and third phases, Bangalore will have 314 km of metro connectivity by 2041.
+As per reports, provisions are being made to ensure last-mile connectivity for commuters to enable them to reach their final destinations faster.

 See also: Delhi Metro Phase 4: All you need to know